emk/rust-uchardet/README.md

 machines with CMake involved, but pull requests to improve this are welcomed eagerly.

+### Contributing

+As always, pull requests are welcome!
+Please keep any patches as simple as possible and include unit tests; that makes it much easier for me to merge them.

+In your first commit message, please include the following statement:

+> I dedicate any and all copyright interest in my contributions to this project to the public domain.
+I make this dedication for the benefit of the public at large and to the detriment of my heirs and successors.
+I intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

+This allows us to keep the library legally unencumbered, and free for everyone to use.

 ### License

 New code in the `rust-uchardet` library is released into the public domain,